do-me/fast-instagram-scraper/README.md

 ## Torpy
 [Torpy](https://github.com/torpyorg/torpy) makes use of the tor network to request pages.
 Install torpy with: `pip3 install torpy` or `pip install torpy`.
-If you like Torpy and enjoy Fast Instagram Scraper consider giving a ⭐ or donating to https://donate.torproject.org/
+If you like Torpy consider giving a ⭐ or donating to https://donate.torproject.org/

 The Torpy-logic applied here unfortunately doesn't work to scrape all post information as one needs to be logged in.
 The amount of requests will be associated with the account which gets blocked no matter where from.
 Hence Torpy cannot be used for [Simple Instagram Scraper](https://github.com/do-me/Simple-Instagram-Scraper).